Takakiriy/brebase/README.md

     WARNING: Your branch is behind '____'.
 Hint: run "brebase pull" and "brebase push" command.

+### When not clean status

+`brebase status` command shows an error message that Git working folder is not clean status.
+The exit code is 0.

-When shell script branches, check the following phrase.
+### When shell script branches

+Check the following phrase.
 Every messages are printed to standard output.
 The exit code is always 0 (successful).

     Your branch is behind

+or

     Your branch is ahead